mlbowser/HTSocc/documents/README/README.md

 bibliography: ../manuscript/bibliography.bib
 toc-title: 'Contents'
 link-citations: true
-csl: canadian-journal-of-fisheries-and-aquatic-sciences.csl
+csl: ../manuscript/conservation-biology.csl
 ...

 # Documenting distributions of hyperdiverse groups (terrestrial invertebrates) through grid-based spatial sampling, high-throughput sequencing, and occupancy modeling

 ## Summary

 This is a repository for a draft manuscript on occupancy modeling using terrestrial invertebrate data from Bowser et al. [-@Bowser_et_al_2020].
+It is initially being formatted for submission to [*Journal of Fish and Wildlife Management*](https://www.fws.gov/science/publicationsys.html#JFWM).

 The directory structure conforms to the recommended file structure of the Alaska Region Data Stewardship Team [-@Alaska_Region_Data_Stewardship_Team_2020].